X

 How to Plant Angelonia

-1. Choose a location with full sun (at least 6–8 hours daily).
+1. Choose a location with full sun.
+Angelonia blooms best with at least 6–8 hours of direct sunlight each day.

-3. Dig a hole the same depth as the root ball and slightly wider.
+3. Dig a hole.
+Make the hole the same depth as the root ball and slightly wider than the container.

 Light, Soil, and Water Requirements

-White Angelonia flowers blooming in a garden, surrounded by green foliage—a beautiful example for anyone learning how to grow angelonia successfully.
+White Angelonia flowers blooming in a garden, surrounded by green foliage.

 Hot Climate Tip